 Fall and summer-start students will be able to register for a session in early May.
 Spring-start students will be able to register for a session in early November.

 These modules are a series of videos, information pages, and links to resources that will help incoming students connect with and learn about various campus resources, programs, and organizations.
 These modules MUST BE COMPLETED by all incoming students prior to attending their in-person orientation session.
 They can be accessed through your application status page.
 You will be notified via your UGA email when they have opened.
 Fall and summer-start students will be able to register for a session in early May.
 Spring-start students will be able to register for a session in early November.

 Academic advising appointments will be during a student’s in-person orientation session.
 Academic advisors will send an email to the student’s UGA email address with these appointment details during your orientation session.
 After the completion of that advising appointment, students should be able to complete class registration barring any other holds that may be on their student account.

 Visit the Testing FAQ page to determine if you need testing.
 You will receive information regarding placement testing via your UGA email.
 Be sure to complete any placement testing prior to meeting with your advisor.

-Submit final official transcripts from any college or university where you have taken classes.
+Transfer students will need to submit final official transcripts from any college or university where you have taken classes.

-In order for your academic advisor to be made aware of your academic history.
-You must complete the intake survey prior to your online academic advising appointment.
+In order for your academic advisor to be made aware of your academic history, you must complete the intake survey prior to your online academic advising appointment.
 The link to the survey can be accessed here.